Why does this post exist?

 If, for some reason, you hate the above behavior, or it simply does not suit your needs, you can disable it either altogether or partially.

-To disable the behavior altogether, provide :applications
+To disable the behavior altogether, provide :applications key instead

-of :extra_applications
+of :extra_applications:

 def application do